How much does Medicare cost? Do you have to pay for Medicare? Is Medicare Part B free? What will be my Medicare premiums in 2020?

 - You have Medicare and Medicaid, and Medicare pays your premiums.
 (Your state will pay the standard $144.60 premium.)

 - Your modified adjusted gross income as reported on your IRS tax return from 2 years ago is above a certain amount.
 If so, you’ll pay the standard premium amount and an Income Related Monthly Adjustment Amount (IRMAA).
 IRMAA is an extra charge added to your premium.

-If you’re in one of these 5 groups, here’s what you’ll pay:
+If you’re in one of these 5 groups, here’s what you’ll pay in 2020:

-To determine your Medicare cost for Part D drug plans, review the table below.
-It shows the amount that you will pay for Part D in 2017.
+To determine your Medicare cost for Part D drug plans in 2020, review the table below.

 If you find yourself in a higher income bracket because your earlier tax returns showed higher income than you now have after retirement, be sure to read our blog post on how to appeal a higher premium.